mohidkazi/standalone-database/README.md

 ```bash
 docker compose up
 ```
+> [!Tip]
-note - for linux system, if you run above command as is, you will get `permission denied` error, To resole this issue, you will need to run the docker command using `sudo`.
+> For linux system, if you run above command as is, you will get `permission denied` error, To resole this issue, you will need to run the docker command using `sudo`.

 ### Miscellaneous
 Now that everything is working as expected, we will move on to next step